lakadev/jarvis-web-answers/README.md

 ```
 You: How tall is the Eiffel Tower?
 Jarvis: I check on the Internet...
-Jarvis: 300m according to Google
+Jarvis: 300 m, 324 m to tip according to Google

 You: How much does a liter of mercury weigh?
 Jarvis: I check on the Internet...